Attaulhaleem/sfml-chess/README.md

 ### Installation

-The SFML library can be linked with Visual Studio using [these](https://www.sfml-dev.org/tutorials/2.5/start-vc.php) instructions.
-Once SFML has been linked, add the source files to the project and run.
+The SFML library can be linked with a Visual Studio Project using [these](https://www.sfml-dev.org/tutorials/2.5/start-vc.php) instructions.
+After linking SFML, add the source files to your project and run.